ibm-cloud-docs/netezza/webconsole/creating_schemas.md

 1. Select the database in which you want to create a schema.
 1. Click **Create schema**.
 1. Type a name for the schema.
    If the name contains special characters, enclose it in double quotation marks.
+The dot character (".") is not supported.
 1. Specify the retention time interval (in days) for the schema.
 1. Click **Create**.